carexpilosa/upload/README.md

-A multi uploader react component
+- A multi uploader react component
+- A list test component